ilya2s/ilya2s/README.md

 - 👀 I’m interested in Machine Learning 🧠 and Finance 📈
 - 🌱 I’m currently learning Computer Science 👨‍💻 at Université de Montréal 🎓
 - :octocat: I’m looking to collaborate on algorithmic trading projects
-- 📫 How to reach me :
-  - LinkedIn :  www.linkedin.com/in/elouazzani-ilyass
-  - Telegram : @Ilya2s

 <!---
 ilya2s/ilya2s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.